 In most individuals, canker sores resolve in

 The duration of a canker sore depends on its type.
-The different types are:
+The

 - Minor canker sores: These are the